-Source: 2021 D&B Data; Bank Data Due to rounding, totals may not equal 100.0%
+Source: 2021 D&B Data; Bank Data Due to rounding, totals may not equal 100.0% businesses of different sizes.
+Reasonable performances regarding home mortgage and small business lending support this conclusion.

 The distribution of borrowers reflects, given the demographics of the DFW MSA AA, reasonable penetration among individuals of different income levels (including low- and moderate-income) and